Dunkirk (2017 film): Casting

 After first-hand accounts of the evacuation revealed how young and inexperienced the soldiers had been, Nolan decided to cast young and unknown actors for the beach setting.
 He was also adamant that all of the cast be British.
 John Papsidera and Toby Whale were the casting directors for Dunkirk.
 Tom Hardy, Kenneth Branagh and Mark Rylance were in talks to join the ensemble as supporting characters in late 2015.
 Fionn Whitehead was cast as the lead in March 2016, while Jack Lowden, Aneurin Barnard and Harry Styles were added shortly after.
 Cillian Murphy joined the following month.
 James D'Arcy, Barry Keoghan and Tom Glynn-Carney were included later that May.

-Michael Caine was cast in an uncredited spoken cameo role as Fortis Leader, as a nod to his role in the film Battle of Britain (1969).
+Michael Caine had a voice cameo role as Fortis Leader, as a nod to his role in the film Battle of Britain (1969).
 According to D'Arcy and Nolan, Winnant and Bolton act as a Greek chorus to give the audience context.
 Whitehead went through a secretive auditioning process lasting several months.
 His character was named after the slang term for the ordinary British soldier.
 Styles was cast for his "old fashioned face", as stated by Nolan.
 He won the role after auditioning against hundreds of candidates, when Nolan was unaware of his renown as a singer.
 Murphy spoke to Nolan and read about the psychological trauma the soldiers endured, to understand his character's PTSD.
 Nolan chose Rylance for his work in the theatre and performance in Wolf Hall.
 As research, Rylance piloted his character's boat every day, listened to audio recordings at the Imperial War Museum, and read accounts of men like Mr Dawson.
 Between takes, he encouraged rehearsal through improvised scenes.
 The principal cast members did their own stunts.
 John Nolan, uncle of Christopher, played Blind Man.
+Will Attenborough played the Second Lieutenant who orders Tommy and Gibson off the hospital ship.